Everyone

 Similarly, an employee may be dismissed for serious misconduct even when their employment agreement, or other policies, have not identified the behaviour as serious misconduct.

 Some organisations may be sensitive to public opinion, and their business interests more likely to be impacted by employee misconduct.
-It is important to make sure that employees know the standards that are expected of them.
+It is important that employers make sure employees know the standards that are expected of them.
 Public servants and more senior employees, for example, may be held to a higher standard.

 Employers should consider putting a clause in their employment agreements to make it clear that employees may be dismissed if their conduct outside work brings the employer into disrepute, or for other specified reasons.